(Kampala, Lake Mburo National Park, Bwindi)

 The Country Lodge Nairobi is owned and operated by the Fairview Hotel Group and provides guests with excellent accommodations options at a very reasonable price.
 The property is located in the Upper-hill neighbourhood of Nairobi, an area of the city that is rather lively, boasting a number of picturesque gardens, ethnically inspired restaurants and a wide range of activities.
 Guests at the Country Lodge can be assured that they will have a safe, clean and quiet place to rest their head during their stay in Nairobi.
 Throughout the hotel a wireless Internet connection is made available for usage.
 Guest will always wake up to a quality, hot breakfast before heading out to explore this dynamic Kenyan capital city.

 Sit back and relax during this short, scenic flight from Nairobi to Masai Mara today.
 The flight duration is approximately 45 minutes.
+On all services the luggage allowance is 15 kilos in soft bags.
+This allowance shall include all hand baggage.

 A representative from your camp will meet at the airstrip upon your arrival into the Masai Mara area.
 Once your luggage has been secured, it’s off for an expertly guided game drive whilst en-route to your camp.
 Keep a close eye on the bush for the sparkle of eyes as the sun glistens off both the iris of some stealthy, stalking predators and their elusively cunning prey.